GetMetaMap/metamap-reactnative-plugin/README.md

 }
 ```

-2.2 The following is an example of the Function Component.
+2.2 The following is an example of the Function Component:

 ```bash
 import React, {Component, useEffect} from 'react';